It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Me: No, it’s the rules.
 We said we’d never watch more than two episodes a night.

 Sue: Sod that.
 Look, this isn’t too bad.
-We should keep watching the stories we are enjoying -
+We should keep watching the stories we’re enjoying.

 Me: Speak for yourself!

-She makes a good point, and The Chase is nowhere near as bad as I remember it – up to now, at least – so we forge on.
+She makes a good point (and The Chase is nowhere near as bad as I remember it), so we plough on.

 Flight Through Eternity